Potat0SSack/eggbask/README.md

 ___

 # Installation

+First make sure you have downloaded click for python by running `pip install click` if you didn't have it pip will install click as well as any otherr dependencies

-Open your terminal and run
+After than open your terminal and run
 ```
   git clone https://github.com/Potat0SSack/eggbask
   cd eggbask